kmicinski/cs107-p3/README.md

 into two categories.
 We can check whether or not a graph is bipartite by using a recursive strategy that I'm going to call the "frontier strategy."
 Here's how it works: in our algorithm, we're going to maintain two sets of nodes `A`, and `B`.
 To start the process, we pick an arbitrary node.
 It can be any node, it doesn't matter which.
 For this graph, let's pick node `1`.
-Then, we throw that node in the set `A` (we could pick set `B`, the reasoning is symmetric):
+Then, we put that node (and only that noce) in the set `A` (we could pick set `B`, the reasoning is symmetric), making `B` the empty set:

     A = ⎨ 1 ⎬, B = ∅